• PORTFOLIO

 Let’s chat a bit about bathroom design and remodeling today.

 This is the second place in the house, after the kitchen, that people typically want to update in their home.
-Since I’ve just been to the national kitchen and bath show and am designing one right now for a client, I’ve got these on my mind lately.
+Since I’m designing several bathrooms now and recently completed a beautiful primary bath and closet I’ll be sharing soon, I have bathroom design on my mind.

-I would like to share a few tips today that I’m always referring to or find that I always use in presentation when working on bathrooms.
+I would like to share a few tips today that I’m always referring to and share when working on bathrooms.

-Don’t DIY unless doing only a partial update.
+4. Don’t DIY unless doing only a partial update or are competent in home construction.

 1) Design a bathroom for you and your needs